 Anyone can try their hand in Russian Code Cup online qualification rounds.
 There are two requirements to the finals participants:

-- The contestant must be 18 years old at the beginning of the finals
+- The contestant must be at least 18 years old at the beginning of the finals.

 - The contestants cannot be employees or close relatives of Mail.Ru Group employees.